 Synthetic Shake

-Shake roofs have an attractive wood shingle appearance but they are typically made of polymerized wood or synthetic tiles instead of plain cedar.
-Modern shake lasts longer than natural cedar shake but has the same classic look.
-Shake is available in a variety of shapes and colors that give a natural, rustic look.
-Shake tiles are made of recycled materials and aren’t as heavy as slate or clay roofs.
+Synthetic Shake roofs have an attractive wood shingle appearance but they are typically made of polymerized wood or synthetic tiles instead of plain cedar.
+Modern synthetic shake lasts longer than natural cedar shake but has the same classic look.
+Shake is available in a variety of shapes and colors that give a natural, rustic look and aren’t as heavy as slate or clay roofs.

 Clay

 Clay tiles are made by molding and baking clay into a dense and durable tile.
-They come in a variety of colors and colors and shapes.
-Unlike shingles, they are shaped to create an air pocket between the shingle and the underlayment to insulate the home from heat or cold.
+They come in a variety of colors and shapes.
+Clay tiles are Title 24 Cool Roof approved and come in lightweight and standard weight options.

 Tile roofs are attractive and durable.
 Initially, they cost more than shingle roofs but they last longer and, with proper maintenance, rarely need to be replaced.
 Tile roofs are an investment that requires significant expertise.
 Whether you are looking for a shake, slate, mission, or clay roof, we have the experience to install it properly.